 a beautiful clubhouse with pro shop, restaurant, putting green and nearby driving range.
 A beautiful outdoor terrace and Bamboo's Lounge are adjacent.
 In addition to the

-Highlands clubhouse, there are separate full service facilities at Innisbrook for the Copperhead (annual home to the PGA Tour's Chrysler Championship) and the Island Golf Courses.
+Highlands clubhouse, there are separate full service facilities at Innisbrook for the Copperhead (annual home to the PGA TOUR's Valspar Championship presented by BB&T -click here for more information), and the Island Golf Courses.

 The South Course is unique in that the middle holes - numbers 5 through 13 are links style, with the remaining holes being more of a traditional design, featuring tree lined

 fairways and numerous water hazards.
 The surrounding lakes, ponds and swamp lands are home to abundant wildlife, including fox squirrels, Canadian geese, alligators,

 raccoons, blue herons, cranes and many other types of water fowl.
 The courses at this luxurious resort were built to support the natural habitats of these creatures, which are

 plentiful throughout the 1100 acres.
 On one of our evening walks around Lake Innisbrook just before dusk, we were able to hook and release a couple of 4 pound largemouth

 bass, and also came across two 4-5 foot alligators.
 Great stuff!

 Three separate clubhouses service the 4 public courses at Innisbrook.
 The Copperhead and Island courses have their own facilities, with putting greens and driving ranges

 nearby, and the Highlands South and North Courses share the same clubhouse and practice areas.
 Each features pro shops, locker rooms with showers for men and women,